 - Services for improving the level of a foreign language

-Translators, who work in a specialized field like medicine or architecture and use really specific vocabulary every day, tend to forget how the daily language sounds like.
+Translators, who work in a specialized field like medicine or architecture and use really specific vocabulary every day, tend to forget how the daily language sounds.
 They need to surround themselves with content that doesn’t fall into the field they are working in.
 You can check The 10 Best language Learning Apps to keep track of language tendencies and not forget basic words.
 Use traditional ways of practicing your working language, watching TV shows, reading, and talking to native speakers as often as possible.

 Which translation tool you choose ultimately depends a lot on your preferences and needs.
 We highly recommend that you try out different solutions and see which one works best for you (the fewer there are, the more efficiently you will use each one).
 If you don’t feel like paying for a pig in a poke, check out the free alternatives or take advantage of all the benefits of the trial period.